Xenob1na/Xenob1na/README.md

 </div>

-### <div align="center">Hi, my name is Danil👾, I am a beginner Fullstack developer😎.
+### <div align="center">Hi, my name is Danil👾, I am a beginner Frontend  developer😎.
 I started my way into IT in 2020.</div>

-- 🔭 I am currently studying Django in depth
+- 🔭 I am currently studying Vue.js in depth

-- ❓ My PDV technology stack.
-Postgresql, Django and Vue.js
+- ❓ My tech stack is Vue.js and Scss

 - ⚡ In addition to web development, I like to develop site layouts [Behance](https://www.behance.net/gromovdanil)